 Usually, in the case of natural light portraits, I set the shutter speed to faster than 1/30 secs.
 The subject is moving, I am moving (except when I am using a tripod), so the shutter speed must be fast enough not to make the image blurry.
 Using a telephoto lens, I commonly set this much faster to compensate for the focal length.

 It can be really different.
 Usually, the magic number is f8.
 With this, I can get the whole face or body in focus in-depth.
 However, there are cases, I need more depth of field, for example, for environmental portraits.
 In this case, the aperture can be set between f8 and f16.
 Furthermore, when I want a shallower depth of field, I can set the aperture even to f1.2.

 Really important!
 Shooting portraits, almost every time, the focus must be set on the eyes.
 So when I work with a really shallow depth of field, I pay more attention to it.

 Generally, I try to keep the ISO as low as possible.
 Yet, If I can’t shoot with a shutter speed fast enough, I set it higher.

 If I want to make sure to catch the perfect moment, I generally use continuous shooting mode not to miss anything.
 It gives me the possibility to select the best images later.

-Due to my composition technique, in the most cases, I use single area focus mode.
+Due to my composition technique, in most cases, I use a single area focus mode.

 Camera settings for still life images